Chickasaw Bluff: Fur trade

 A federal fur trade post was established in 1802.
 It was removed to Spadra Bluff, Arkansas in 1818.

-In Popular Culture
+In popular culture

 Reference is made to "the Bluff" in Johnny Cash's hit song, "Big River."
-The lyric's narrator describes his fruitless pursuit of a free-spirited love interest from Saint Paul, to Davenport, St. Louis, Memphis, Baton Rouge, and eventually to New Orleans.
-"I found her trail in Memphis," the song relates, "but she just walked up the Bluff.
-She raised a few eyebrows and she went on down alone."
+The lyric's narrator describes his fruitless pursuit of a free-spirited love interest from Saint Paul to Davenport, St. Louis, Memphis, Baton Rouge, and eventually New Orleans.
+"I found her trail in Memphis," the song relates, "but she just walked up the Bluff / She raised a few eyebrows and she went on down alone."
 Some internet transcribers incorrectly use the word "block" rather than "bluff," but it is beyond doubt Cash had in mind the "Bluff City's" famous geology in his musical tour of the Mississippi.